Amber Sutliff, licensed mental health counselor in the state of florida

 Types of therapy offered

 Quick note: This all might feel overwhelming.
 I want you to know we don’t dive right in head first.
 Therapy shouldn’t be easy, but it also shouldn’t be intolerable.
 Sometimes “the work” is really deep and profound.
 Sometimes it includes a light bulb moment that suddenly makes it all make sense.
 And sometimes it’s just sitting with another human letting yourself say things that have felt too difficult to say before.
 There are no lofty expectations.
 You are not being graded.
 Chances are, pressure and expectations are a major factor of why you’re looking into therapy in the first place.
 Let’s not add to that.
 We will discuss what feels most beneficial and tolerable when it comes to processing this stuff.
 We will also discuss coping skills, grounding techniques, and every day things you can do to make this less consuming.
 It doesn’t always have to be intense and formal.
-But for those moments where structure is helpful, here’s the type of therapy I do:
+But for those moments where structure is needed, here’s the type of therapy I do:

 Though the experiential work is powerful and transformative, sometimes, talking things through is exactly what we need.
 We will work as a team to explore your past and understand what your past self needed.
 My hope is by doing this, you can begin to give that to yourself now.

-Experiential Therapy
+Gestalt Therapy

 Gestalt methods involve being in the here and now and honoring what comes up.
 Like I keep saying, you may have had to numb to survive.
 If that’s the case, it may not feel safe or even possible to connect with your feelings, whether physical or emotional.
 Methods like somatic work, psychodrama, empty chair, and expressive arts can help you learn to find safety in noticing, acknowledging, and expressing what you are feeling or were unable to express in the past.
 Because eating disorders and co-occurring symptoms involve disconnection from the body, learning to reconnect with yourself and process what you have been carrying also eradicates the “need” for numbing behaviors.
 Of course, this doesn’t happen over night.
 But we will work towards this goal in a way that feels tolerable at your own pace.